ggonnella/gfapy/manual/positions.md

 The GFA2 positions must contain an additional string (```$```) appended to the integer, if (and only if) they are the last position in the segment sequence.
-These particular positions are represented in gfapy as instances of the class
+These particular positions are represented in Gfapy as instances of the class
 ```gfapy.LastPos```.

 To create a lastpos instance, the constructor can be used with